cartologic/fgdb2postgis/README.rst

   The schemas to be created in the target postgis database.

 FeatureDatasets:
-  Maps the feature datasets of the geodatabase to the schemas of the target postgis database
+  Mapping of the geodatabase's feature datasets to the schemas of the target postgis database

 FeatureClasses:
-  Maps the feature classes of the geodatabase that do not belong to any feature dataset to the schemas of the target postgis database
+  Mapping of the geodatabase's feature classes that do not belong to any feature dataset to the schemas of the target postgis database

 Tables:
-  Maps the tables of the geodatabase to the schemas of target postgis database
+  Mapping of the geodatabase's tables to the schemas of target postgis database

 |